JafarzadeAysel/Kia_Cars_Price_Prediction/README.md

-# KIA Cars Price Prediction:  Project Overview
+# Kia Cars Price Prediction:  Project Overview
 * Created a tool that estimates market price of Kia cars in Azerbaijan to help sellers/buyers to make the best decisions for their sale/purchase
 * Scraped over 3000 car advertisement descriptions from Turbo.az using Python
 * Cleaned dataset, analyzed patterns and proceeded with Feature Engineering